 URI has partnered with Higher One, a financial services company, to distribute student refunds.
-All registered students will receive a URI Refund Debit Card in the mail.
-By logging into www.urirefundcard.com with their unique card number, students can select their preferred method for receiving refunds.
+All registered students will receive an enrollment packet in the mail which contains a URI Refund Debit Card.
+By logging into www.urirefundcard.com with their unique personal code, students can select their preferred method for receiving refunds.
 There are 3 options: activation of the debit card, direct deposit to any bank account, or paper check.
 You may find out more at: www.uri.edu/es/about/HigherOneFAQ.html

 For families wishing to budget their annual term bill expenses into monthly installments, the University offers the URI Tuition Payment Plan administered by Higher One.
 To find out more information, including how to sign up, please visit: www.uri.edu/es/students/bill/mppletter.html

-If your student is already covered by your health insurance plan, you may file a health insurance waiver to have the charge removed from your bill at: http://health.uri.edu/insurance.php
+If your student is already covered by your health insurance plan, you may file a health insurance waiver to have the charge removed from your bill.
+Instructions can be found at: http://health.uri.edu/insurance.php

 The New England Board of Higher Education Regional Student Program offers